iandk/sysperf/README.md

 ## getsysperf.com
-A simple benchmark script to test your Disk, Network and CPU performance.
-Currently only supports Debian/ Ubuntu based systems.
+A simple benchmark script to test your Disk, Network and CPU performance on Debian/ Ubuntu based systems.
 &nbsp;
 ### Usage
 You just have to run the command below.